 1. Get Your Finances in Order

-- Determine how much you can comfortably afford to spend on a house, and stick to your budget.
-Most lenders use a debt-to-income ratio that includes your mortgage, property taxes and homeowner insurance, representing roughly a third of your monthly gross income.
-Most home loans are made in 30-year and 15-year increments.
+The next step for first-time home buyers is to determine how much you can comfortably afford to spend on a house and stick to your budget.
+Most lenders use a debt-to-income ratio that includes your mortgage, property taxes, and homeowners insurance, representing roughly a third of your monthly gross income.
+Most types of loans for first-time home buyers are made in 30-year and 15-year increments.

-- Decide how much of a down payment you can afford to make.
+Decide how much of a down payment you can afford to make.
 Requirements vary, but about 10 to 20 percent of the home’s price is generally needed as a down payment to qualify for the best mortgage rates (Federal Housing Authority loans require less).
-For a $150,000 home, a 10 to 20 percent down payment would be $15,000 to $30,000.
+For example, if you’re interested in a $150,000 home, a 10 to 20 percent down payment would be from $15,000 to $30,000.

-- Consider getting pre-approval from your lender.
-This helps you understand exactly how much you have to spend, and shows sellers that you are a serious buyer.
+Another savvy move is getting pre-approval from your lender.
+This helps you understand exactly how much you have to spend and shows sellers that you are a serious buyer.

-- Spend some time in the areas you are considering by shopping, dining, or visiting nearby attractions to see if you feel comfortable and “at home” there.
+Need some more location advice before you buy?
+Spend some time shopping, dining, or visiting nearby attractions in the areas you are considering living in to see if you feel comfortable and “at home” there.

 5. Think Ahead

-- After completing your first-time home buyer checklist, you'll want to start thinking ahead for the future.
-Getting a home inspection is a wise move to help uncover any home system repairs or problems that may be evident and to help you become familiar with your property and its components.
+After you find a great home and you’re ready to buy, you'll want to start thinking ahead for the future.
+Getting a home inspection is a wise move to help uncover any issues or problems with the home that may require repairs.
+It will also help you become more familiar with the house and property.